TokamakUI/Tokamak/README.md

 a lot of complaints about overreliance on JavaScript.
 Gluon makes architecture of React with its established patterns available to you in Swift.

-_**Important:**_ We consider Gluon relatively stable at this point, as in not having any blocking or critical bugs that we're aware of.
-We've also frozen the core API of `Component` and `Hooks` types, and there's plenty of [standard components](#standard-components) to start building useful apps.
-If in the future there's a breaking change that's absolutely needed, we aim to deprecate old APIs without breakage and introduce new ones gradually.
-Nevertheless, we admit this can't always be achieved.
+_**Important:**_ Gluon is relatively stable at this point, as in not having any blocking or critical bugs that the maintainers are aware of.
+The core API of `Component` and `Hooks` types is frozen, and there's a plenty of [standard components](#standard-components) to start building useful apps.
+If in the future there's a breaking change that's absolutely needed, deprecating old APIs without breakage and introducing a replacement gradually is the top priority.
+Nevertheless, its important to note this can't always be achieved.

-Looking forward to your feedback which greatly helps us make Gluon the best UI framework available!
+Looking forward to your feedback!

 ## Table of contents